ktangsali/physicsnemo-sym/docs/user_guide/features/csg_and_tessellated_module.rst

 Defining Custom Primitives
 --------------------------

-If you don't find a primitive defined for your application, it is easy to setup using the base classes from Modulus Sym.
+If you don't find a primitive defined for your application, it is easy to setup using the base classes from PhysicsNeMo Sym.
 All you need to do is come up with and appropriate expression for the signed distance field and the surfaces of the geometry.
 An example is shown below.

 .. code-block:: python